Arndtman/BoyoRPG/README.md

 python3 -m pip install -U pygame --user

-Final edition will NOT require pygame NOR python.
+The finalized version does not require pygame nor python.

 To play, open a version (i.e 042 folder) and run BoyoRPG.py